TriDeNT: Triple Deep Network Training for Privileged Knowledge Distillation in Histopathology

 For classification tasks, model weights were frozen and a linear classification head consisting of a batch normalisation and a single dense layer with softmax activation was trained for the same number of epochs as the encoder was trained for.
 The same augmentation regime was used for training the classification head as was used for training the encoder.
+For slide-level tasks, representations are aggregated by taking the minimum, maximum, and mean for each representation element and concatenating these vectors, yielding a slide representation of length 6144.
+This simple aggregation method was chosen due to its minimal footprint, enabling a fair evaluation of the representation quality of each encoder.
 An Adam optimiser \cite{kingma2014adam} is used and all code was written in Python using TensorFlow and trained on either Nvidia RTX6000, A6000 or A100 GPUs.
-See Section \ref{sec:comp_times} for a full analysis of computational times.
+See Appendix \ref{sec:comp_times} for a full analysis of computational times.